systemd/mkosi/mkosi/resources/mkosi.md

 * If **`mkosi.finalize`** (`FinalizeScripts=`) exists, it is executed as the last step of preparing an image.

+* If **`mkosi.postoutput`** (`PostOutputScripts=`) exists, it is executed right after all the output files have been generated, before they are finally moved into the output directory.
+This can be used to generate additional or alternative outputs, e.g. `SHA256FILES` or SBOM manifests.

 * If **`mkosi.clean`** (`CleanScripts=`) exists, it is executed right after the outputs of a previous build have been cleaned up.
 A clean